alphamikle/nanc_docs/docs/nui/logic.md

 ## Data

-You can draw the NUI interface based on the data, and update this interface when the data is updated.
+You can draw the Nui interface based on the data, and update this interface when the data is updated.
 The following widgets/tags will help you do this: `<data>` - a tag that allows you to specify certain values on keys to be placed in `DataStorage`.
 This can be useful if you want to be able to change over-used parameters in one place, or if you are forming some complex data structure that will determine the appearance of any elements on the screen.
 Second tag: `<dataBuilder>` - allows you to update nested elements when the data used in these elements changes, or generate events when the corresponding data changes.

 In order to use this functionality, in addition to using the widgets themselves - `NuiListWidget` or `NuiStackWidget` - you need to use the following widget and class somewhere in the parent zone of these widgets: